biopragmatics/semra/src/semra/templates/config-summary.md

 1. It can be artificially high because there are entities that _should_ be mapped, but are not
-2. It can be artificially low because there are entities that are incorrectly mapped, e.g., as a result of inference.
+1. It can be artificially low because there are entities that are incorrectly mapped, e.g., as a result of inference.
 The frontend curation interface can help identify and remove these
+{%- if summary.number_pyobo_unavailable %}
-3. It can be artificially low because for some vocabularies like SNOMED-CT, it's not possible to load a terms list, and therefore it's not possible to account for terms that aren't mapped.
+1. It can be artificially low because for some vocabularies like SNOMED-CT, it's not possible to load a terms list, and therefore it's not possible to account for terms that aren't mapped.
 Therefore, we make a lower bound estimate based on the terms that appear in mappings.
+{%- endif %}
-4. It can be artificially high if a vocabulary is used that covers many domains and is not properly subset'd.
+1. It can be artificially high if a vocabulary is used that covers many domains and is not properly subset'd.
 For example, EFO covers many different domains, so when doing disease landscape analysis, it should be subset to only terms in the disease hierarchy (i.e., appearing under `efo:0000408`).
-5. It can be affected by terminology issues, such as the confusion between Orphanet and ORDO
+1. It can be affected by terminology issues, such as the confusion between Orphanet and ORDO
-6. It can be affected by the existence of many-to-many mappings, which are filtered out during processing, which makes the estimate artificially high since some subset of those entities could be mapped, but it's not clear which should.
+1. It can be affected by the existence of many-to-many mappings, which are filtered out during processing, which makes the estimate artificially high since some subset of those entities could be mapped, but it's not clear which should.